 Nepal Bird Watching Tour – Birding guide to visit, What to bring

-Bird watching in Nepal is a recreational activity that helps you to monitor different species of birds.
-We can watch through our naked eyes or also by using different types of equipment like binoculars, telescopes, etc. Nepal is one of the best places for bird-watching tours.
-As in Nepal the diverse range of ecosystems from lowland subtropical forests.
-Similarly, the high-altitude environment of the Himalayas takes you to explore over 850 species of birds.
-Nepal has spectacular scenery and cultural contrasts but also it is famous as the paradise of a birdwatcher.
+Bird watching in Nepal is a recreational activity that helps you monitor different bird species.
+We can manage through our naked eyes or use equipment like binoculars, telescopes, etc. Nepal is one of the best places for bird-watching tours.
+Nepal has a diverse range of ecosystems, from lowland subtropical forests to the high-altitude environment of the Himalayas.
+Similarly, the high-altitude climate of the Himalayas allows you to explore over 850 species of birds.
+Nepal has spectacular scenery and cultural contrasts but is also famous as a birdwatcher’s paradise.

-It is naturally blessed with a vast array of exceptionally rich birdlife.
-Due to the remarkable diversity of habitats found, We can find over 850 species of birds here.
-It is more than in any other region of comparable size in Asia.
-Nepal is home to about 10% of the world’s population of birds.
-The sight of rare birds generates great excitement.
+Nepal is naturally blessed with a vast array of vibrant birdlife.
+Due to the remarkable diversity of habitats, we can find over 850 species of birds here, more than in any other region of comparable size in Asia.
+Nepal is home to about 10% of the world’s bird population.
+The sight of rare birds generates excellent excitement.
 The beauty of nature and birds are the popular symbols of Nepal.

-Kathmandu valley has more than 500 species birds
+Kathmandu Valley has more than 500 bird species.

-Nepal bird watching tour takes you through the lowland jungle of Terai.
-It also takes Wildlife Reserves, and many other conservational areas and Parks.
-We can also find 500 species in the capital city Kathmandu alone.
-The popular places for bird watching in Kathmandu are Phulchwoki, Godavari, Nagarjun, Bagmati River, and Taudaha, and so on.
-Likewise, Chitwan and Bardia harbor also has a wide variety of birds.
-Koshi Tappu, another sighting of an incredible variety of both resident and migratory birds that come from far away from Siberia.
+The Nepal bird-watching tour takes you through the lowland jungle of Terai, including wildlife reserves and many other conservation areas and parks.
+We can also find 500 species in the capital city of Kathmandu alone.
+The famous bird-watching places in Kathmandu are Phulchwoki, Godavari, Nagarjun, Bagmati River, Taudaha, etc. Likewise, Chitwan and Bardia Harbor also have a wide variety of birds.
+Koshi Tappu is another sighting of an incredible variety of resident and migratory birds from far away from Siberia.

 The opportunity to see different kinds of birds will make your trip memorable.
-You will be mesmerized with the enjoyable view of many species of birds along with the panoramic mountainous view, glimpses of wild animals and exposure to the local people’s culture and traditions.
-Nepal is famous for the home of some endangered birds like Impeyan Pheasant, Nepal’s national bird Dafee and the Spiny Babbler.
-The birds watching program takes you to explore the birds as well as you will be exploring diverse wildlife in some famous wetlands and National Parks of Nepal.
+You will be mesmerized by the enjoyable view of many species of birds along with the panoramic mountainous view, glimpses of wild animals, and exposure to the local people’s culture and traditions.
+Nepal is famous for being the home of endangered birds like the Impeyan Pheasant, Nepal’s national Bird, Dafee, and the Spiny Babbler.
+The birds-watching program takes you to explore the birds and diverse wildlife in some famous wetlands and national parks of Nepal.

-Go Get Your Binoculars And Advance And Be Ready To Experience The Bird Watching Tour With Our Team……
+Get Your Binoculars, advance, And Be Ready To Experience The Bird Watching Tour With Our Team……

 The Kathmandu Valley: